How Businesses Can Develop Their Own Emergency Alert System

 EAS recipients frequently comment on the volume and severity of the alerts—which can be particularly alarming when unexpected.
 The recognizable “siren” noise that designates EAS messages from typical text messages is due to digital codes which communicate the type of threat, locations threatened, and how long the threat is in place.
 This is similar to morse code or early dial-up modems used to connect to the internet.
 This code is transmitted three times in quick succession to ensure the system accurately captures the message.

-The next national EAS test is scheduled for August 11, 2021.
-This is the sixth national test of the Federal Emergency Alert System and the first such test since before the COVID-19 pandemic.
-FEMA, which conducts these tests, has also indicated it will simultaneously conduct a nationwide test of the Wireless Emergency Alert system on that day.
+The most recent test of the national EAS was conducted on August 11, 2021.
+This was the sixth national test of the Federal Emergency Alert System and the first such test since before the COVID-19 pandemic.
+FEMA, which conducts these tests, simultaneously conducted a nationwide test of the Wireless Emergency Alert (WEA) system.
+Historically, FEMA has conducted tests of the EAS every one to two years.

 Why the Emergency Alert System Exists